Museums

-When talking about the things to do in Spain, museums should be on your must-see list.
-In these museums you will find some of the world’s best collections and enjoy great art.
-If you interested in the seas and oceans, you can discover their secrets in the maritime museums.
+In these museums you will find some of the world’s best collections and most valuable displays.
+For those interested in the sea and oceans, you can discover their secrets in the maritime museums.
 Archeological and historical museums complete the list.
 But you will also be able to visit a special museum located in a forest and the world’s only museum dedicated to wine.

 Here’s a list of some of the museums which should not be missed when you visit Spain:

-This museum in Madrid comprises the most complete collection of Spanish paintings from the 11th to 18th centuries, as well as Flemish and Italian paintings.
+The Prado museum in Madrid contains the most complete collection of Spanish paintings from the 11th to 18th centuries, as well as Flemish and Italian paintings.
 Among the paintings on display you will find masterpieces by artists such as Bosch, El Greco, Goya, Rembrandt, Tiziano, Velázquez and Van Dyck.

 The museum is open from Tuesday to Sunday and on public holidays from 9 AM to 8 PM.
 General admission is €6 (adult).
 Entrance is free from Tuesday to Saturday from 6 PM to 8 PM.

-A visit to this museum is worth even if you only want to admire the avant-garde building designed by the American architect Frank O. Gehry.
+A visit to the Bilbao Guggenheim Museum is worth even if you only want to admire the avant-garde building designed by the American architect Frank O. Gehry.
 The museum displays modern and contemporary art, masterpieces signed by artists such as Chillida, David Salle, Jeff Koons, Louis Bourgeois and Robert Rauschenberg.

 The museum is open from Tuesday to Sunday from 10 AM to 8 PM and is closed on Mondays.
 General admission is €10.50 (adult).